mehdihosseinimoghadam/Job-Skills-Name-Entity-Recognizer/README.md

 ### Instructions for reproducing results:

-To reproduce the results, just open each of notebooks in google colab or local jupyter lab and start running cells one by one, top to bottom, all weights are in drive and will be downloaded with Gdown
-(just in case of any problem let me know so I can fix any possible problem)
+To reproduce the results, just open each of the notebooks in google colabor local jupyter lab and start running cells one by one, top to bottom.
+All weights are in drive and will be downloaded with Gdown (if there are any problems let me know so I can fix them).

 ------------------------------------------------